-C2.9 Building Height
+C2.11 Building Height

-The existing Penrose and Wingello residential environment currently reflects a low scale domestic character.
+The existing Berrima residential environment currently reflects a low scale domestic character.
 New developments which propose to significantly exceed the height of existing residential development would be detrimental to the retention of that character and would not be supported by Council.
 Such development can also create overshadowing and privacy issues.
+In addition to the guidelines and controls described in Parts A8 and A12, the following apply.